EricWVGG/sanity-plugin-next-redirects/README.md

 }
 ```

-Now your SEO guy can “safely” manage these in Sanity.
-(Actually… it would be pretty easy to really donk up a website with badly written redirects, so make sure you actually trust them.
-Anyway.)
+Now your SEO guy can manage these in Sanity.
+It's as easy as creating a path like `/about-us`, then picking the `About` document from Sanity.
+If `About`’s slug ever changes, the redirect will keep up dynamically, because it points at the document, not the document slug.

 ### Updating pages